OIM3690/resources/hw/hw3/hw3.md

 ### 📁 Starter Files

 - Download the starter HTML: [`hw3-3-blackjack.html`](/hw3-3-blackjack.html)
-- All card images will be located in the folder `images/cards/`.
+- All card images are located in the folder [`images/cards/`](/images/cards).
+You can also download the zip file, [cards.zip](images/cards/cards.zip), and extract it to the same folder.

 ### ✅ Required Features